JuniorNovoa1/Indie-Cross-V1.5/README.md

-# Indie Cross
+# Indie Cross Psych Engine Port
 Indie Cross The FNF mod Source code Recreation Made in Psych Engine
-# the menus are there
+# Recreating the code!
-Look at MainMenuState.hx for the code Steal it if you want
+Kill us ple- I mean we recreated the source for indie cross and it was a pain in the fucking ass..